alperyilmaz/icgc-featurecounts/docs/configuration/adding_your_own.md

 A basic configuration comes with the pipeline, which runs by default (the `standard` config profile - see [`conf/base.config`](../conf/base.config)).
 This means that you only need to configure the specifics for your system and overwrite any defaults that you want to change.

 ## Cluster Environment

-By default, pipeline uses the `local` Nextflow executor - in other words, all jobs are run in the login session.
+By default, the pipeline uses the `local` Nextflow executor - in other words, all jobs are run in the login session.
 If you're using a simple server, this may be fine.
 If you're using a compute cluster, this is bad as all jobs will run on the head node.

 To specify your cluster environment, add the following line to your config file: